Timinator2000/Algorithm-X/docs/09-multiplicity/06-solution-with-memory.md

 # Using Memory to Make Algorithm X Smarter

-The following code block is identical to the last code block except for 3 lines added to override the `_process_row_selection(self, row)` method and give Algorithm X the necessary memory to avoid duplicates.
-Copy this code into your coding environment and run it to see Algorithm X eliminate the duplicates!
+The following code block is identical to the last code block except for 3 lines added to override the `_process_row_selection(self, row)` method and give Algorithm X the necessary memory to avoid duplicates. **Copy the following code into your coding environment and run it to see Algorithm X eliminate the duplicates!**

 ```python
 # Unless your coding environment will let you create an AlgorithmX package,